cloudjubei/thefactory-db/docs/FILE_ORGANISATION.md

 ## Overview

 - `thefactory-db` is a PostgreSQL wrapper that provides FTS text search (tsvector) and vector similarity (pgvector) for hybrid search across two content models: Documents (text) and Entities (JSON).
 - It is designed to be reusable across projects.
-You can depend on it as a local file dependency ("thefactory-db": "file:../thefactory-db") or publish it to a private registry.
+You can depend on it as a local file dependency ('thefactory-db': 'file:../thefactory-db') or publish it to a private registry.
 - Database connection is provided via a Postgres connection string so multiple projects can access the same DB (ensure access strategy avoids concurrency hazards at the application layer).
 - For details on coding standards and architecture, please see [CODE_STANDARD.md](./CODE_STANDARD.md).